 Categories

 Using Get & Transform in Microsoft Excel 2016

-Get & Transform is a powerful data analysis tool in Microsoft Excel that allows you to import, refine and work with data from a range of sources, including files saved to your computer and web pages on the internet.
-You can shape data in order to display the details relevant to your purposes and hide information that is not required, without making permanent and irreversible changes to the data.
+Get & Transform is a powerful data analysis tool in Microsoft Excel that lets you import, refine, and work with data from a range of sources, including files saved on your computer and web pages.
+You can shape data to display the details relevant to your purposes and hide information that is not required, without making permanent, irreversible changes to the data.

+Categories